 Hands-off portfolio management, so you don’t have to think about your portfolio all the time.
 If you set up auto deposits from your checking account or direct deposit; Wealthfront will continue to invest your assets for you, in line with your goals.
 Wealthfront keeps your portfolio balanced, reinvests any dividends, and minimizes your tax burden.
 (Even with a robo advisor, you should always carefully monitor your investment portfolio.)

-Wealthfront helps manage your financial goals.
+Wealthfront helps manage your financial goals with free financial planning.
 Every robo-advisor offers some interface to help you track your goals.
-But Wealthfront takes it to the next level.
+But Wealthfront takes it to the next level offering their services for free, whether or not you invest with Wealthfront.
 Saving for college?
 Choose a college you think your child may attend and your child’s age.
 It will estimate their cost of attendance, including how much you might expect in financial aid, and guides you on how much to save.
 They can offer similar customized guidance on your home buying and retirement goals as well.

 Wealthfront offers a low minimum investment and an opportunity for no-fee management.
-The minimum investment at Wealthfront is $500 and it charges a flat annual advisory of 0.25% (of invested assets) (August 2018).
+The minimum investment at Wealthfront is $500 and it charges a flat annual advisory of 0.25 percent (of invested assets) (March 2019).
 They offer a referral program (see more on fees below).

 Life insurance that's actually simple.Estimate your rate